ryanmio/LittleFallsVA/exampleSite/content/english/store/product-8.md

 draft: false

 # alt text for product image
-image_alt: "Image of 3" white and blue patch featuring text logo reading Little Falls VA - A Name for All."
+image_alt: "Image of 3 inch white and blue patch featuring text logo reading Little Falls VA - A Name for All."
 ---

 Add a touch of personalization to your belongings with our 3x3 inch patch, showcasing the Little Falls renaming movement logo.
 Display your support for a more inclusive city name.